-There are two licensed and one registered childcare services in Chelsea.
-Most residents currently arrange for care with relatives, or take their children to childcare facilities beyond the borders of Chelsea to neighboring towns or to locations close to where they work.
-The District has also filed an application to institute a universal Pre-K program to be housed in the School.
+There are four licensed and one registered childcare services in Chelsea.
+Most residents currently arrange for care with relatives or take their children to childcare facilities beyond the borders of Chelsea to neighboring towns or to locations close to where they work.
+The District has a universal Pre-K program to be housed in the School in Chelsea.